Is your child ready for a cell phone? Take this quiz to find out.

 This is not a comprehensive list of data points for identity theft monitoring, but it’s better than no monitoring at all.

-However, Kroll doesn’t provide many details about where it monitors for this information other than “public records” and “sites known for illegal sales of PII.”
-This makes it unclear as to whether or not Kroll provides in-depth Dark Web monitoring
+However, Kroll doesn’t provide many details about where it monitors for this sensitive information other than “public records” and “sites known for illegal sales of PII.”
+This makes it unclear as to whether or not Kroll provides in-depth Dark Web monitoring.

 Credit monitoring

-Credit monitoring is an important part of any identity theft protection service, as it can warn you if criminals have used your stolen identity to open accounts, take out loans in your name, or update (and damage) your credit file.
+Credit monitoring is an important part of any identity theft protection service, as it can warn you if criminals use your stolen identity to open accounts, take out loans in your name, or update (and damage) your credit file.

 While Kroll claims to offer a “continuous credit monitoring service,” it’s unclear what this means in practice.